Nut vs Bolt: Types, and Differences with Screws and Rivets

 Should I bolt or screw?

-Bolts are typically used for heavy-duty applications where high strength and load-bearing capacity are needed, such as in construction, machinery, and automotive assemblies.
-Screws are often used for lighter-duty applications or where the joint needs to be disassembled more frequently, such as in furniture assembly, electronics, and woodworking.
+Bolts are typically used for heavy-duty applications where high strength and load-bearing capacity are needed.
+Screws are often used for lighter-duty applications or where the joint needs to be disassembled more frequently.